HACKER097/wisdom-tree/README.md

 # Features

-Wisdom tree plays a variety of music, enviournmental sounds and white noises to help you concentrate.
-You can import also import your own music into windom tree.
+Wisdom tree plays a variety of music, environmental sounds and white noises to help you concentrate.
+You can import also your own music into Wisdom Tree.

 3000+ quotes and lines of wisdom.
 You are assured that you will never see the same quote again

-Minimal interface and navigation to increase concentraion.
+Minimal interface and navigation to increase concentration.

 # Upcomming Features